📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 WANT TO KNOW WHERE THE BEST PLACES TO WATCH RIVERFIRE IN BRISBANE ARE?

-Livening up the skies with an epic display of fireworks and ADF military flybys, Riverfire is unequivocally, Brisbane’s greatest event in its jammed-packed calendar.
+Livening up the skies with an epic display of fireworks and ADF military flybys, Riverfire is Brisbane’s greatest event in its jammed-packed calendar.
 Kicking off 23 days of music, culture, art and performances for Brisbane Festival, this exciting, free show draws in half a million spectators looking to experience the exhilarating and magical atmosphere, which includes supersonic jets roaring past at low heights during the day while fireworks explode all along the river at night, showcasing loud and clear, exactly why Queensland’s capital is Australia’s premier River City.

 But where to watch the phenomenal show?
 Well, that is a loaded question.
 Because this huge event happens between Victoria Bridge and the Story Bridge, it can be seen from the miles of pedestrian walkways that line both the northern and southern banks, plus several of its inner-city viewpoints, high-end skyscraper hotels, dedicated river cruises and distant lookouts, meaning there’s no shortage of fantastic spots to choose from.

-As someone who has frequented Brisbane many times photographing the city and the Riverfire and New Year events, here are my top recommendations for the best places to watch Brisbane Riverfire and the ADF military flybys for the most unforgettable experience.
+As someone who has frequented Brisbane many times, photographing the city and the Riverfire and New Year events, here are my top recommendations for the best places to watch Brisbane Riverfire and the ADF military flybys for the most unforgettable experience.

 👉 My top picks for the best places to watch Brisbane Riverfire: